Japan national football team: Crest

 The crest or emblem of the national team was adopted in late 2017 as part of a larger rebranding by the Japan Football Association.
 The crest features the Yatagarasu, a three-legged crow from Japanese mythology that is a symbol for the sun, holding a solid red ball that is like the sun from national flag.
 The text "JFA" (for the Japan Football Association) is inscribed at the bottom of the crow.
 A red stripe is also present at the center of the shield behind the crow.
 The shield has a metallic gold trim and has a thicker black outline.
 The name of the country represented by the national team "Japan" is also inscribed within the black border.

 The previous crest used from 1996 had a shield with a more complex shape.
 The ball held by the Yatagarasu had white details.
 The text "Japan" is absent and "JFA" is written in a different typeface.

-Before 1988, Japan used the national flag outlined in red (and with JFA written in black on the lower left corner of the flag) on the shirts.

 The Yatagarasu was first seen on the Japan shirts in 1988, where it was on a yellow circle with a blue outline with "JAPAN FOOTBALL ASSOCIATION" written around it.
 In 1991, the emblem changed to a white shield with a red vertical stripe on the center with the crow on it and "JFA" written in a green Gothic typeface.
 This crest was used until 1996.
+Before 1988, Japan used the national flag outlined in red (and with JFA written in black on the lower left corner of the flag) on the shirts.